sandipghorpade/ContactsManager/README.md

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.
+Please follow the contributing guidelines when submitting pull requests.

 ## License